MilitaryGuineaPig/Car-Rent-Ap-Qt/README.md

 # Car Rent Application in Qt
-Hi there!
+Hi there 👋
 I made a car rental program using the Qt framework.
 All fields with error detection!
 In this program, you can:

  - Login to your account